“Randy Cassingham, a Dvorak keyboard nutball….”

 The row above the home row contains the next-most-used letters and punctuation.
 Why?
 Because it is easier for your fingers to reach up on the keyboard than down.
 The least-used keys are on the bottom row.

-Even if you don’t want to switch (it’s actually fairly easy -- Randy Cassingham did it, and his typing speed went from 50 WPM to over 100), why the heck are we forcing children to learn the draconian ergonomic failure “Qwerty” when there’s a such a good alternative available?
+Even if you don’t want to switch (it’s actually fairly easy — I did it, and my typing speed went from 50 WPM to over 100), why the heck are we forcing children to learn the draconian ergonomic failure “Qwerty” when there’s a such a good alternative available?
 Why teach kids for weeks and weeks and weeks to master a complex skill when in two or three weeks they could learn Dvorak and then get on with what they’re at the keyboard to do!
 Writing, programming …creating!

 To learn more about the Dvorak layout, we recommend two levels of information.
-Freelance Communications is the exclusive distributor of Typewriting Behavior, Dr. Dvorak’s 546-page book on the keyboard’s research and design -- it’s a classic!
+Freelance Communications is the exclusive distributor of Typewriting Behavior, Dr. Dvorak’s 546-page book on the keyboard’s research and design — it’s a classic!
 The book was printed in 1936, and there will never be any more.
-For a less technical overview of the Dvorak layout, Randy Cassingham's 1986 book The Dvorak Keyboard clearly explains what's "wrong" with Qwerty and what's "right" about the Dvorak, gives a nice overview on how the Dvorak layout was designed, including its evolution since 1936, and contains an overview of the one-handed layouts.